SupremeRubisco/Personal-Website/README.md

 ## So?
 I really don't have anything else to say.
 ## Missing Anything?
 Nope, and why are you reading this?
-Go visit website I made!
+Go visit the website I made!
 ### Enjoy! 😉